fabberr/.dotfiles/README.md

 # Installing Configuration Packages

-This repo is meant to be placed within your home directory for ease of use.
+First, clone this repository locally on your machine using Git.
+This repo is meant to be cloned within your home directory for ease of use.

 ```shell
 cd $HOME